-So if you’re just starting out with your private practice, no doubt you’ve given some thought to what you want to call it.
+If you’re just starting out with your private practice, no doubt you’ve given some thought to what you want to call it.
 You may have already given it a name – or named it after yourself!
 Where ever you’re at in the branding process, we at Healthie are here to walk you through it step by step, answering questions like how do I get a logo for my brand? to do I need to trademark my practice’s name?
 Don’t worry.
 The answers are a lot less complicated than you think!

-When naming your practice the thing to keep in mind is your goal.
-If you hope to one day have a team of dietitians working at your practice, you may a name that sounds more like an enterprise.
+When naming your wellness business, the thing to keep in mind is your goal.
+If you hope to one day have a team of wellness professionals working at your practice, you may a name that sounds more like an enterprise.
 If it’s just you, and you’re not so sure you want to use your name, you may want to pull from your practice’s food philosophy.
 What is unique about your approach?
 One last thing to note is that you’ll want your practice’s name to fit your future ambitions.
 If you’re living in New York City, but aren’t sure you’ll always want to live there, you may want to avoid regional names in case you want to bring your practice with you when you move.

 Logos are a great way to brand your company.
 It’s something that is easily recognizable and looks great on a website or business card.
 It also gives your company a uniform look so no matter where it’s represented, it can look clean and official.
-Logos will tell your clients a lot about your practice’s identity, what your represent, and what kind of clients you’re hoping to attract.
+Logos will tell your clients a lot about your company identity, what your represent, and what kind of clients you’re hoping to attract.

 Your logo can be just text like Google or Coca-Cola.